helrond/songs/_posts/2023-12-04-i_can_see_for_miles.md

 categories: incomplete
 ---
 It's two stories up to the roof of this house
-To the rusting rebar and crows
+Rusting rebar and crows
 From here on a day when the haze burns off
 You can see all the way to the coast
 From here to the coast

-There's cats in the alley and they're going wild
+In the alley down below the cats are going wild
 They know what's cooking
 I can close my eyes and see it all now
 Without even looking